 The LT25, in particular, features 20 amp models, 25 effects, and 50 presets – which cover a wide range of tones, from Fender’s classic clean tones to mid-crunch and high gain.
 That’s a lot of features packed inside something compact and affordable.

 While it’s not as simple to operate as traditional amps, it is still more intuitive compared to other modelers.
-It has a good balance of features, presets, and parameter options while dropping some control options, the most notable of which is the lack of a mid-tone knob.
+It has a good balance of features, presets, and parameter options.
+But it does drop some control options, the most notable of which is the lack of a mid-tone knob.

 It is definitely one best low priced guitar amp under 200 and is a great pair for a beginner electric guitar.
 It can even be used as an acoustic guitar amp as long you stick to clean settings.
-But note that dedicated acoustic amps are still better for acoustic guitars.
+Note that dedicated acoustic amps are still better for acoustic guitars.

 Get the Fender LT25 if you want nothing less than the best budget guitar amplifier with amp modeling.